skypitcher/hats/README.md

 # Hyper-Accelerated Tree Search (HATS)
 This is the repo for the paper entitled
-"Towards Optimally Efficient Tree Search with Deep Temporal Difference Learning".
+"Towards Optimally Efficient Tree Search with Deep Learning".
 The key idea of this paper is to train the network towards the optimal heuristic.
 You can check the [Preprint](https://arxiv.org/abs/2101.02420) online if you are interested.

 ## Requirements